external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Be careful not to plant the seedling too deep.
 Avoid getting any soil on top of the growing point of the plant, from which the plant will continue to produce new leaves.
 At the tender growing point of the plant, soil can damage the leaves and invite disease.

-Step 5: Immediately water the seedlings in their new containers.
-Working with moist or slightly dry soil is easier when potting up.
-However, this can wilt the plants quickly, especially on sunny days.
-Water potted up seedlings immediately to saturate the new soil in the pot.
+Step 5: Immediately water the plant starts in their new containers to saturate the new soil.
 This will alleviate stress for the newly transplanted seedling.